The Forward Pass: Plot

-Marty Reid (Douglas Fairbanks Jr.) is the star quarterback of Sanford College, and according to Coach Wilson (Bert Rome), the finest backfield man the school has ever had.
+Marty Reid is the star quarterback of Sanford College, and according to Coach Wilson, the finest backfield man the school has ever had.
 But Marty hates taking physical punishment and, after being knocked out by a vicious clip to the head in a game, begins to question his desire to continue playing.

 At the film's opening, Sanford and rival Whittier are tied 7–7 with just two minutes left to play.
 Marty, already banged up, is sent back into the game as Coach Wilson's last hope.
 He makes a first down with a pass, but when a planned drop-kick fails and the team faces fourth down, Marty is shaken by the arrival of two massive players subbed in to “smear” him.
 The pass attempt fails, and the game ends in a tie.

-That night on the train home, Marty stuns Coach Wilson and team captain "Honey" Smith (Guinn "Big Boy" Williams) by announcing he's quitting football for good.
-Ed Kirby (Allan Lane), who dislikes Marty, brands him a coward.
+That night on the train home, Marty stuns Coach Wilson and team captain "Honey" Smith by announcing he's quitting football for good.
+Ed Kirby, who dislikes Marty, brands him a coward.

-Coach Wilson, desperate to get Marty back before the all-important game against Colfax, enlists the help of Patricia Carlyle (Loretta Young), "the college vamp."
+Coach Wilson, desperate to get Marty back before the all-important game against Colfax, enlists the help of Patricia Carlyle, "the college vamp."
 The plan is for Pat to take an interest in Marty and lure him back onto the team through pride and jealousy.

 Marty, who has never had much experience with girls or fights, initially wants nothing to do with Pat.
 But over the following weeks, her affections seem genuine.
 What begins as "vamping" him as a school duty soon turns real—Pat finds herself falling in love with him.